 “Cybersecurity misconceptions can be a barrier to effective security.”

-The first step to ensure safety is to separate the false information, and rumors from the truth.
+The first step to ensuring safety is to separate the false information, and rumors from the truth.

 Here are the common cybersecurity myths.